 NOBODY ever had better style.
-Of course, Cary Grant, Noel Coward, the Duke of Windsor all had perfect taste, but it wasn't everyday, all the time.
-And it was beautifully done, but not cool, like McQueen.
+Of course, Cary Grant, Noel Coward, the Duke of Windsor all had perfect taste, beautifully done, but they weren't cool.

-I had a brief encounter with him in 1978.
+I had a brief encounter with him once.
 It was at the Beverly Wilshire Hotel.
 He was living there.
 I was staying for a week, visiting from New York.
-One of those lucky, unforgettable moments, frozen in time.
+One of those lucky, unforgettable things, frozen in time.
+He was beautiful.
+Incredibly so, actually.
+There was a game of cat and mouse, but the mouse shied away, and so it went.
+Or, didn't.
+Still, it was amazing to have him around for a time.
 He was the most charismatic person I have ever met.
 And, the most masculine.
 He was like a lion.
 He absolutely commanded the space around him, in a very cool, laid back way.

 More LIFE photos-

 I met Mr. McQueen's self-proclaimed illegitimate son, Fred Spiker aka "Spike", a couple of years ago, while designing the costumes for a Mitsubishi commercial he was in.